About the Jayhawk Buddy System

 Key Components

 A key component of the campaign is the use of social norms - standards of proper or acceptable behavior.
-“Social Norms” is a theory and evidence-based approach to addressing various health issues.
-Social norms theory describes situations in which individuals incorrectly perceive the attitudes and/or behaviors of peers.
-Incorporating social norms allows KU students to have accurate information about the behaviors of their peers.
+The Social Norms Approach is a research-based approach to behavior change and is based on influence of peer perceptions, inaccuracy of perceptions, correcting perceptions, and adherence to social marketing principles.
+Incorporating social norms into this campaign allows KU students to have accurate information about the behaviors of their peers.

 Protective behaviors are what students should be doing to increase safety!
 The vast majority of KU students make good choices while out with friends but the intent of the campaign is to provide non-judgmental, practical, proactive action steps to empower them in their decisions.